slazarov/python-bittrex-autosell/README.md

 `{"api_key": "your_api_key", "api_secret": "your_api_secret"}`

 Make sure you have given the correct permission to your api!

+**The script doesn't store your api keys anywhere, but be prudent and check the source code.**

 2.)
 Study the parameters
 ```